Facing Internal Opposition

 “But if they will not listen” – step two – “take one or two others along, so that ‘every matter may be established by the testimony of two or three witnesses.’
 If they still refuse to listen, tell it to the church” – the idea, to the church leadership – “and if they refuse to listen even to the church, treat them as you would a pagan or a tax collector.”
 Doesn’t mean you don’t love them, but you’re not going to afford the same fellowship and relationship that you would with a brother or sister in Christ.

 The third thing that happens is public accountability.
 You notice that they respond, and then, he doesn’t just say, “Okay, I’ve addressed the issue.
-I was really mad; I’ve thought about what to do,” but then, he says, “There’s gotta be a follow through; there’s gotta be a plan, so that what we’re talking about now” – because what happens in every situation?
+I was really mad; I’ve thought about what to do,” but then, he says, “There’s got to be a follow through; there’s got to be a plan, so that what we’re talking about now” – because what happens in every situation?
 It just slides back to the way it used to be.

-Do a little, quick Bible study with me.
-Are you ready?
-I want you to see why Nehemiah was so passionate.
-Open up to Exodus chapter 22, okay?
-Skim down to verse 25, and it talks about how Jewish brothers, in God’s economy, are supposed to handle lending money.
+Exodus chapter 22, skim down to verse 25, and it talks about how Jewish brothers, in God’s economy, are supposed to handle lending money.
 “If you lend money to My people, to the poor among you, you are not to act as a creditor to him; you’re not to charge him interest.”
 That’s pretty clear, isn’t it?

 “If you ever take your neighbor’s cloak as a pledge, you are to return it to him before the sun sets, for that is his only covering, his cloak, for his body.
 What else shall he sleep in?
 And it shall come about that when he cries out to Me, I will hear him, for I am gracious.”